czylabsonasa/cliqestar/README.md

 # cliquestar
-tex files of a poster
-isspsm 2017 debrecen
+a poster made for isspsm 2017 debrecen